ava-labs/mastering-avalanche/chapter_01.md

 ### Creating a Web Wallet

-[Avalanche Network Web Wallet](https://wallet.avax.network) is an example of a web wallet.
+[Avalanche Web Wallet](https://wallet.avax.network) is an example of a web wallet.

-When you land on the [Avalanche Network Web Wallet](https://wallet.avax.network) homepage you are given two choices:
+When you land on the [Avalanche Web Wallet](https://wallet.avax.network) homepage you are given two choices:

 1. Access Wallet
 2. Create New Wallet